python-sge/sge/doc-src/pong_better.rst

     def event_step(self, time_passed, delta_mult):
         self.project_sprite(hud_sprite, 0, self.width / 2, 0)

-Unlike :class:`sge.Room` projections, :class:`sge.Game` projections are
+Unlike :class:`sge.dsp.Room` projections, :class:`sge.dsp.Game`
-relative to the screen.
+projections are relative to the screen.
 Additionally, these projections are always on top of everything else on the screen.
-This is usually how we want a HUD to be displayed, which is why we are using a :class:`sge.Game` projection instead of a :class:`sge.Room` projection or :class:`sge.Object` object.
+This is usually how we want a HUD to be displayed, which is why we are using a :class:`sge.dsp.Game` projection instead of a :class:`sge.dsp.Room` projection or :class:`sge.dsp.Object` object.

 .. note::